A new 3-component Degasperis-Procesi hierarchy: A limit system

 \section{A limit system}

 The limits of the CH type equations might also contain some important models.
 For example, the Hunter-Saxton equation, which can describe wave motion in a nematic liquid crystal \cite{Hunt}, may be consider as a limit of the CH equation \cite{Dai}.
 The Ostrovsky equation, which appears as the description of high-frequency waves in a relaxing medium \cite{Vak}, can be obtained as a short wave limit of the DP equation \cite{Wang}.
-In this section, we will consider a limit of the associated 3-DP equation (\ref{3ch}).
+In this section, we will consider a limit of the 3-Novikov system (\ref{3ch}).